 Keep yourself mildly composed, however, so they don’t just think you’re being dramatic.
 Trying to cover up how you’re feeling will only make them think you’re lying when you tell them how hurt you are.

-#6 Get their attention in a major way.
-I wouldn’t normally condone dramatics but some people need it.
+We wouldn’t normally condone dramatics, but some people need it.
 Sometimes you have to get crazy in order to get their attention.
 So make a scene.
 If you’re not getting them to hear you any other way, this might be your only option left.

 Just make sure that once you have their attention, you simmer down so they can understand where you’re coming from.
 Otherwise they’ll just get freaked and refuse to listen.

 You were hurt.
 They did something bad enough to cause you pain and you should treat them accordingly.
 Meaning, don’t talk to them.
 Treat them as if they caused you great pain and don’t be nice about it.

 Avoid them and even snub them if need be.
 Some people need this type of treatment in order to realize that what they did was wrong.

 If you go about your day the same as always, they’ll think nothing happened to hurt you and that you’re fine.
 [Read: How to get cold, calculated revenge and hit back so they feel what you felt]

 If you want to know how to make someone guilty, don’t just use yourself when discussing why you’re hurt.
 Talk about what happened logically.